eliona-smart-building-assistant/ews-app/USER-GUIDE.md

 ## Booking Timing

 When creating or deleting a booking from Eliona, the booking will be visible in Outlook in a few seconds.
 Changes made in Outlook are synchronized to Eliona every `refreshInterval` seconds.

+## Recurring events

+For technical reasons, recurring events are not yet supported.